aiverify-foundation/aiverify-developer-tools/docs/guided_example/your_first_algorithm.md

 python .
 ```

-If the test passes (no error messages in terminal), you have successfully completed the creation of the algorithm component.
+If the test passes (no error messages in terminal), you have **successfully completed** the creation of the algorithm component.
 At this stage, you can either [**deploy your algorithm component**](#deploy-your-algorithm-component) as a standalone plugin, or continue to [**work on other components**](./your_first_widget.md) (eg. another algorithm, widget, input block etc) before packaging it as a single plugin.

 If the test fails, refer to the troubleshooting guide for help.

-## Deploy your algorithm component
+## Deploy your algorithm component (Optional)

-We have provided a script to help deploy your algorithm plugin by packaging it.
+We have provided a script to help deploy your plugin by packaging it.
 If you have not created a widget component at this point, this will package the algorithm as a standalone plugin.
 To run the script, navigate to the directory with the script `deploy_script.sh`.
 This is located at the **root of template_plugin** folder.
 At the directory, enter:

 ```bash
 ./deploy_script.sh